Thematic networks

 • Clinical research staff network: Cross-functional support for hospital departments and laboratories actively involved in studies set up by the agency, notably through the funding of clinical research associate (CRA) and biological research associate (BRA) positions, contributing directly to the implementation of research activities in France and throughout the agency’s international network

-• Virology and medical pharmacology network: This network brings together dozens of laboratories in France (including overseas departments) and partner laboratories in low- and middle-income countries (LMICs), which work at the interface between scientific event management, surveillance and project development
+• Virology and clinical pharmacology network: This network brings together dozens of laboratories in France (including overseas departments) and partner laboratories in low- and middle-income countries (LMICs), which work at the interface between scientific event management, surveillance and project development

-• Network of Methodology and Management Centres (MMG): A group of entities supporting the agency in its missions to promote, coordinate and enhance the value of clinical trials.
+• Network of methodology and management centres (MMG): A group of entities supporting the agency in its missions to promote, coordinate and enhance the value of clinical trials.
 The agency’s CMGs benefit from multi-year, cross-functional funding (operating and personnel costs), shared tools (electronic CRF) and support for quality assurance.
 They are heavily involved in the clinical research platforms run by the agency (e.g., OPEN-ReMIE , IREIVAC-Emergences and STRIVE).
 They also play a major role in scientific events and the shape of research landscape, notably in terms of regulatory aspects, data openness etc

 Network of young researchers in social sciences